Krylov Subspace Recycling For Matrix Functions: Recycled FOM (quad) for functions of matrices

-We present \Cref{version2:alg} as a potential alternative to \Cref{version1:alg}.
-It is derived from equation (\ref{fullshiftedsolutioncompact}) and treats the contribution from the Krylov subspace and the augmentation space as a single unknown.
-Version~2 makes use of an augmented Arnoldi relation as shown in the following proposition.
-This relation contains a scaling matrix $\textbf{D} \in \mathbb{C}^{k \times k}$ which has been included for generality.
-Its main use, however, is in \Cref{version3:alg} and will be discussed later in the text.
+We present Algorithm \ref{version2:alg} as a potential alternative to Algorithm \ref{version1:alg}.
+It treats the contribution from the Krylov subspace and the augmentation space as a single unknown by making use of an augmented Arnoldi relation as shown in the following proposition.